Enabling the MCP Server

 Stopping the server

-- Click the MCP icon in the status bar; toggles the server off immediately.
+- Click the MCP indicator in the status bar; toggles the server off immediately.

 - Quitting DataStar stops the server too.

-The server does not keep running in the background after DataStar closes, even if Start on launch is on.
+The server does not keep running in the background after DataStar closes, even if Auto-Start is on.

 Next